 In a large bowl, cream the sugar and butter together until light and fluffy.
 Add the vanilla paste and eggs, a little at a time and beating well after each addition.

 Tip in the fruit mixture (including any liquid) and breadcrumbs.
 Sift in the flour together with baking powder and cinnamon then give everything a really good mix to combine.

 Pour into the prepared tin and bake for 1 hour 30 mins - 1 hour 45 mins.
 Leave in the tin to cool completely.

-Whisk the buttercream together with the cinnamon to combine, then use to top the cake.
+Stir the buttercream in the tub to loosen and then palette onto the top of the cake.

-To make the candied hazelnuts, place a heavy cutting board or a marble slab on your counter and set a baking sheet lined with parchment on the floor directly below it.
+To make the candied hazelnuts and spun sugar, place a heavy cutting board or a marble slab on your counter and set a baking sheet lined with parchment on the floor directly below it.
 Use wooden skewers to pierce the hazelnuts.

 Tip the granulated sugar into a small pan along with 30ml of water and simmer over a low heat until golden.
 Immediately dip the pan into a bowl of cold water to stop the caramel from cooking any further.